 School of Mathematics & Applied Informatics

 The School of Mathematics and Applied Informatics (SMAI) offers undergraduate and graduate programs in the departments of Mathematics and Computer and Information Technology (CIT).

 The School of Physical Sciences (SPS) includes the departments of Chemistry, Geology, and Physics.
 All three departments offer classes with expert faculty complemented by hands on experience in the laboratory or field.

 Contact the College of Science

-Future and current students seeking academic information may wish to contact the advisors at the college’s Office of Student Services.
+Seeking academic information?
+Contact the advisors at the college’s Office of Student Services.

-Students seeking a career in health care may wish to contact the advisors of the college’s Professional Healthcare Studies.
+Seeking a career in healthcare?
+Contact the advisors of the college’s Pre-Professional Healthcare Studies.

-If you have questions pertaining to a particular department within the college, you may wish to contact the appropriate department office.
+Have questions pertaining to a particular department?
+Contact the appropriate department office.